 Recent outbreaks of Hib have resulted in the deaths of children in Minnesota, Pennsylvania and New Jersey.
 Additionally, several children have been hospitalized with the disease, indicating that this dangerous disease is spreading once again.

 The Hib vaccine protects children against Hib infection.
-Three or four doses of Hib vaccine are needed to be fully protected (depending on the vaccine brand).
+Three or four doses of Hib vaccine are needed for the best protection (depending on the vaccine brand).
 The first dose should be given at 2 months, the second dose at 4 months, the third dose at 6 months (if needed), and the last dose between 12 and 15 months.